mamun2519/devops-with-kubernetes/4. Rolling Updates/readme.md

 You’ll notice — pods are being **recreated one by one**.
 Old pods **don’t die** until the new ones are **Ready** ✅

----

-Would you like me to format this into a **README.md** file (with perfect markdown formatting, emojis, and section headers) for your Kubernetes repo?